Quick Verdict

 SafetyCulture (iAuditor)

-SafetyCulture — formerly known as iAuditor — is the world's most widely used inspection software.
-It handles everything from food safety audits to fire risk assessments to vehicle checks.
-For large organisations that need a single platform across multiple inspection types, it is a strong choice.
+SafetyCulture, formerly iAuditor, is the world's most widely used inspection platform.
+It covers food safety audits, fire risk assessments, vehicle checks, and much more.
+For large organisations that need a single tool across many inspection types, it is capable.

-For LOLER specifically, however, SafetyCulture is a generic tool that requires customisation.
-You need to build LOLER templates from scratch, configure defect category fields, and ensure your reports meet LOLER Regulation 10 requirements.
-That is achievable, but it takes time and expertise — and if your template is wrong, your reports may not be legally compliant.
+For LOLER specifically, it is generic.
+You build LOLER templates from scratch.
+You configure defect category fields yourself.
+You make sure reports meet Regulation 10 requirements.
+If your template is wrong, your reports are not compliant.
+That risk sits entirely with you.

 Pros